 3.Launch RStudio Search on AppsAnywhere for “RStudio” (or similar) and launch it.

-You can also use the Posit Cloud to access R and RStudio online.
+You can alternatively use the Posit Cloud to access R and RStudio online.